What is Low Testosterone?

 - Klinefelter's syndrome is a condition where men are born with an extra X chromosome.
 Often this can go wholly undiagnosed and only becomes apparent in later life.
 A girl usually has XX chromosomes and a boy XY; with Klinefelter's syndrome, a baby boy has XXY.
 Interestingly X is not exclusively a female chromosome and is present in both sexes.
 It is the Y that makes you a boy.
 Boys and men with this syndrome are still genetically 'male.'
 This condition can cause problems, particularly with testosterone production, fertility, blood disorders, weak bones, lupus, male breast cancer, an underactive thyroid, and other issues.
 Testosterone replacement therapy is the standard option because it can significantly reduce symptoms and the long-term effect of many of these issues.

 - Hemochromatosis is a condition that causes the body to absorb too much iron from your food leading to far too high iron levels in the blood.
 This disorder can be hugely problematic because your body has no natural way to remove this excess.
-The iron then builds up in your liver, heart, pancreas, and joints.
-Men with this disorder often have low testosterone levels, which can be corrected by testosterone replacement treatment.
+The iron builds up in your liver, heart, pancreas, and joints.
+Men with this disorder often have low testosterone levels, which is correctable with testosterone replacement treatment.

 - Physical injury and damage, which affects both testicles, can affect testosterone production.
-Diseases such as mumps and cancer, and also cancer treatments can affect testosterone production.
+Diseases such as mumps, cancer as well as cancer treatments can affect testosterone production.

 - Inflammatory diseases such as tuberculosis can alter the pituitary gland and hypothalamus function.